d1am0nd/blog-react/UPGRADE_PLAN.md

 - [ ] Update .gitignore for new build artifacts
 - [ ] Clean up any temporary migration files

-## Phase 10: Documentation and Finalization
+## Phase 9: Documentation and Finalization

 - [ ] Update README.md with new build instructions
 - [ ] Document new development workflow
 - [ ] Update any deployment scripts
-- [ ] Create migration notes for team members
-- [ ] Verify all original functionality works
-- [ ] Create comprehensive testing checklist
-- [ ] Plan production deployment strategy

 ## Verification Steps for Each Phase